-Make these buffalo cauliflower bites for your next football party!
+Make these buffalo cauliflower bites for your next party!
 No one will even notice they are healthier or even made with cauliflower.
 They’re our new go-to appetizer!

 We have always loved appetizers of every kind (and all things buffalo like our Buffalo Chicken Dip and Buffalo French Bread) so we were excited to try these buffalo cauliflower bites to add to our go-to appetizer list.